A Guest of Honor (opera)

-A Guest of Honor (ISJ 54) is the first opera created by celebrated ragtime composer Scott Joplin.
-The opera had two acts, followed the model of grand opera, and followed the events surrounding the 1901 White House dinner hosted by President Theodore Roosevelt for the civil rights leader and educator Booker T. Washington.
+A Guest of Honor (ISJ 54) is the first opera created by celebrated ragtime composer Scott Joplin in 1903.
+The opera had two acts, is based on the model of grand opera, and followed the events surrounding the 1901 White House dinner hosted by President Theodore Roosevelt for the civil rights leader and educator Booker T. Washington.

 History

 Joplin is believed to have begun writing A Guest of Honor shortly after Washington's visit to Roosevelt's White House.
 A copyright application was filed on February 16, 1903, with the Library of Congress, but Joplin did not include a copy of the score with the application, but did list Stark Publishing on the application.
 It is theorized that he intended to have the score published prior to the copyright submission, but this never happened despite the application.

 In April 1903, an informal public presentation of the opera was reviewed by Monroe Rosenfeld of the St. Louis Globe-Democrat.
 The performance had taken place "In a large hall where they often gave dances," Rosenfeld noting the company's daily rehearsals at the Crawford's Theatre in Louisiana (now Gayety Theatre).
 He also noted the opera's financial backing, and noted the opera's premiere date as August 30 of 1903.

 Joplin later created an opera company called the "Scott Joplin's Ragtime Opera Company" of about 30-32 people to take A Guest of Honor for a national tour.
 It is not certain how many productions were actually staged, or even if this was an all-black show or a racially mixed presentation (which would have been very unusual for 1903).
 He later took the company on tour in August 1903, continuing into October.
 The tour was ostensibly scheduled for 15 stops, although how many were fulfilled is unknown.